Horadrim/opencode-mempalace-mcp/README.md

 ### Ask OpenCode:

-"Can you list all the tools available in my MemPalace MCP server?"
+`Can you list all the tools available in my MemPalace MCP server?`

 ### Expected response: OpenCode should list 19 MemPalace tools including:
 - mempalace_search